Skip to main content

 BROWSE MENU

-Best Spot for Sunset: Marina Jacks
+Best spot for sunset: Marina Jack

-View inside Marina Jacks.
+View inside Marina Jack

 Marina Jack

-Marina Jack’s is a festive waterfront spot with expansive outdoor seating that hits all the right notes when it comes to food, drinks, and atmosphere.
+Marina Jack is a festive waterfront spot with expansive outdoor seating that hits all the right notes when it comes to food, drinks, and atmosphere.
 Around sunset, come for tropical cocktails on the breezy wraparound deck to the backdrop of live music.
 Afterward, head to the bay-front dining room for oysters on the half-shell, sherry crab bisque or grilled Chilean sea bass; the steaks are also first-rate.
 There’s also more casual al fresco dining on the patio.
 Curbside pick-up is available.

 • $$